May 9, 2025

 In addition, connect with Mothers’ Guild on Facebook and Instagram to stay in-the-know!
 Don’t miss important announcements and reminders about upcoming Mothers’ Guild events.
 You must request to join Facebook.
 We monitor and grant access quickly.

-• Krissy Adams, April Alejos, Christine Baily, Marcela Borjorquez Carrillo, Liene Parberza, and Lucia Yu for assisting student shoppers in the Brophy Clothing Exchange on March 28.
+• Krissy Adams, April Alejos, Christine Baily, Marcela Bojorquez Carrillo, Susan Reina and Lucia Yu for assisting student shoppers in the Brophy Clothing Exchange on April 25 and/or May 9.

-• All the incredible moms who volunteered in the Corral.
+• All the incredible moms who have volunteered in the Corral in May.
 It’s a fast-paced and demanding job, but nothing beats the joy of feeding those hungry Broncos!

 Use of Photos from Events